sebdeckers/base-drafts/draft-ietf-quic-http.md

 2. optionally:

-    - the payload body (see {{!RFC7230}}, Section 3.3), sent on a new stream, and
+    - the payload body (see {{!RFC7230}}, Section 3.3), sent on a new Data Stream, and
-    - a LINK frame on the control stream indicating the stream with the body
+    - a DATA frame on the control stream indicating the associated Data Stream

 3. optionally, one header block on the control stream containing the trailer-part, if present (see {{!RFC7230}}, Section 4.1.2).

-In addition, prior to sending the message header block indicated above, a response contains:
+A response is sent on a Response Control Stream or a Push Control Stream.
+Prior to sending the message header block indicated above, a response contains:

-  - a LINK frame indicating which client stream contained the original request, if any
+  - a RESPONSE frame indicating which client stream contained the original request, if any (not present for pushed responses)
   - zero or more header blocks on the control stream containing the message headers of informational (1xx) HTTP responses (see {{!RFC7230}}, Section 3.2 and {{!RFC7231}}, Section 6.2)